BDC Hamburger Icon

 • Stax is equipment-agnostic, so you can use its processing software with many different POS systems.

-• The subscription-based model doesn’t take a cut of your business’s revenue.
+• Stax offers subscription-based pricing based on annual transaction volume; it doesn't take a cut of your revenue.

 Thumbs Down Cons

-• Stax doesn’t manufacture its own hardware, and you’ll need another vendor for POS equipment.
+• Stax doesn’t manufacture its own hardware, so you’ll need to purchase POS equipment from Stax or another vendor.

 Stax Editor's Rating: